 At this point, Mr. Granucci announced, “I think we will find both of them smoked the marijuana recreationally.
 We will also find that Collins and Felix did not violate the sections of possession with intent to sell.”

-Ms. Bronte’s first witness was called to the stand.
-Mr. Lasaver, a Senior Criminalist with the Department of Justice for more than 15 years, specializes in analyzing methamphetamine and other illegal substances.
-Upon Bronte’s request, he took the court step by step through the chain of custody used when analyzing drugs.
+Ms. Abrate’s first witness was called to the stand.
+Boyd Lasater, a Senior Criminalist with the Department of Justice for more than 15 years, specializes in analyzing methamphetamine and other illegal substances.
+Upon Abrate’s request, he took the court step by step through the chain of custody used when analyzing drugs.
 The drug must be signed in and signed out of a vault, and it has a barcode so that it may be tracked.

-In cross, Mr. Van Zandt asked Mr. Lasaver to differentiate between qualitative and quantitative.
-Mr. Lasaver clarified that qualitative means the identification of the substance as meth, and quantitative means the percent amount of meth or the quantity.
-Mr. Granucci stood and asked if Mr. Lasaver examined the marijuana personally, to which the Senior Criminalist responded with a resounding, “No.”
+In cross, Mr. Van Zandt asked Mr. Lasater to differentiate between qualitative and quantitative.
+Mr. Lasater clarified that qualitative means the identification of the substance as meth, and quantitative means the percent amount of meth or the quantity.
+Mr. Granucci stood and asked if Mr. Lasater examined the marijuana personally, to which the senior criminalist responded with a resounding, “No.”

-Before Mr. Lasaver was excused, Mr. Van Zandt asked a final, open question, permitted by Judge Richardson: “Was there an odor to the meth?”
+Before Mr. Lasater was excused, Mr. Van Zandt asked a final, open question, permitted by Judge Richardson: “Was there an odor to the meth?”

-The second witness to be called by Deputy District Attorney Bronte was Officer Moe, who has been a police officer for the city of Woodland for 16 years.
-Officer Moe, the undercover cop surveying Collins’ and Felix’s home, saw people enter and leave the residence in under ten minutes.
-He did not confront any of these visitors because, in his words, “An undercover officer must try to stay hidden.
+The second witness to be called by Deputy DA Abrate was Detective Moe, who has been a police officer for the city of Woodland for 16 years.
+Det.
+Moe, the undercover cop surveying Collins’ and Felix’s home, saw people enter and leave the residence in under ten minutes.
+He did not confront any of these visitors because, in his words, “an undercover officer must try to stay hidden.
 They don’t want to reveal themselves.”